markteehan/file-chunk-connectors/README.md

 Install the connector the steps above for _Install the Connector Manually_ Start Confluent Platform using the Confluent CLI confluent local commands. confluent local services start

-Create a data directory and generate test data.
+Create the source directories (queued, finished, error) and the sink directory (download)
 #### Linux:
 ```
 cd /tmp